MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 Imagine, we obtain tracking data from ARKit (x right, y up, z backward) and want to visualize it in a 3D rendering engine that uses an NED convention (x forward, y right, z down).
 I chose this conversion example, because all axes are different, making it easier to spot sign errors.

-The example is visualized end-to-end in the next figure and verbalized afterwards in 3 steps.
+The example is visualized end-to-end in the next figure and verbalized afterward in 3 steps.

 ![Visualization of the idea and process of a rotation matrix conversion](rotation-conversion.png)

 {{< rawhtml >}}
 Consider the initial state where the phone is aligned with the ARKit world coordinate system.
-Imagine a physically mounted plastic frustrum extending forward as well as two physically mounted coordinate frames, one in the ARKit convention and one in the NED convention, all glued to the phone.
+Imagine a physically mounted plastic frustum extending forward as well as two physically mounted coordinate frames, one in the ARKit convention and one in the NED convention, all glued to the phone.
 In this initial state in ARKit, the phone's rotation matrix as tracked by ARKit is equal to the identity.
-Considering the ARKit coordinate frame, the tip of the z-axis lies at $(0,0,1)_\text{ARKit}$ in ARKit convention, facing backward and  the jabbing the user into the eye.
+Considering the ARKit coordinate frame, the tip of the z-axis lies at $(0,0,1)_\text{ARKit}$ in ARKit convention, facing backward and jabbing the user into the eye.
-Considering the NED coordinate frame, the tip of the x-axis extend forward $(1,0,0)_\text{ARKit}$.
+Considering the NED coordinate frame, the tip of the x-axis extends forward $(1,0,0)_\text{ARKit}$.
 {{< /rawhtml >}}

 #### Sub-Step A: Obtaining the convention transform from source to target